Skip to Content

 Helping Floridians Injured Due to Negligent Security & Upkeep

-When a property owner fails to maintain reasonably safe conditions, accidents such as slip and fall injuries may occur and the owner may be found liable.
-Basically, any injury caused to you at no fault of your own due to a defect on the property is the responsibility of the property’s owner (or manager).
+When a property owner fails to maintain reasonably safe conditions, accidents such as slip and fall injuries may occur, and the owner may be found liable.
+Basically, any injury caused to you through no fault of your own due to a defect on the property is the responsibility of the property’s owner (or manager).

 • Public property